mohamuhsin/food-app/README.md

-# food-order-app

 # FOOD ORDER APP MADE WITH REACT JS!

-This is a food order app made with react. it covered all concepts of react. like useState, UseEffect, Context, Redux and more!.
+This is a food order app made with React. it covered all the concepts of React. like useState, UseEffect, Context, Redux, and more!.

-you can check it out at https://mohamuhsin.com how it looks and it's functionalities.